lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ~~~
 {: #fig-example-psa title="CSR with embedded PSA Attestation Token"}

-The decoded evidence is shown in Appendix A of
+The decoded Evidence is shown in Appendix A of
-{{I-D.tschofenig-rats-psa-token}}, the shown evidence, provides the following
+{{I-D.tschofenig-rats-psa-token}}, the shown Evidence, provides the following
 information to an RA/CA:

 - Boot seed,